syntixi/website/docs/guides/namespace.md

 $ kubectl label namespace <namespace> app.kubernetes.io/managed-by=syntixi
 ```

-After labeling `default` namespace (or any other namesapce), you shall see
+After labeling `default` namespace (or any other namespace), you shall see

 ```sh
 $ kubectl get namespace --show-labels